OnlineElite/alx_e-commerce_product_catalog/README.md

 ## 📋 Project Overview

 AIX E-Commerce Product Catalog is a modern, responsive e-commerce application built with Next.js, TypeScript, and Tailwind CSS.
-The application features a dynamic product catalog with advanced filtering, sorting, and pagination capabilities.
+The application features a dynamic product catalog with advanced filtering, sorting, pagination, and complete authentication system.

 ## 🚀 Key Features